Vonng/pg_exporter/README.md

 #┃             pg_is_in_backup()                                      AS is_in_backup,
 #┃             extract(EPOCH FROM now() - pg_backup_start_time())     AS backup_time;
 #┃
 #┃                             <---- [OPTIONAL] metadata fields, control collector behavior
 #┃    ttl: 10                  <---- Cache TTL: in seconds, how long will pg_exporter cache this collector's query result.
-#┃    timeout: 0.1                <---- Query Timeout: in seconds, query exceed this limit will be canceled.
+#┃    timeout: 0.1             <---- Query Timeout: in seconds, query that exceed this limit will be canceled.
 #┃    min_version: 100000      <---- minimal supported version, boundary IS included.
 In server version number format,
 #┃    max_version: 130000      <---- maximal supported version, boundary NOT included, In server version number format
-#┃    fatal: false                <---- Collector marked `fatal` fails, the entire scrape will abort immediately and marked as fail
+#┃    fatal: false             <---- Collector marked `fatal` fails, the entire scrape will abort immediately and marked as failed
-#┃    skip: false                 <---- Collector marked `skip` will not be installed during planning procedure
+#┃    skip: false              <---- Collector marked `skip` will not be installed during the planning procedure
 #┃
-#┃    tags: [cluster, primary]    <---- tags is a list of string, which could be:
+#┃    tags: [cluster, primary] <---- list of strings, which could be:
-#┃                                        * 'cluster' marks this query as cluster level, so it will only execute once for same PostgreSQL Server
+#┃                               * 'cluster' marks this query as cluster level, so it will only execute once for the same PostgreSQL Server
 #┃                               * 'primary' or 'master'  mark this query can only run on a primary instance (WILL NOT execute if pg_is_in_recovery())
 #┃                               * 'standby' or 'replica' mark this query can only run on a replica instance (WILL execute if pg_is_in_recovery())
 #┃                             some special tag prefix have special interpretation:
 #┃                               * 'dbname:<dbname>' means this query will ONLY be executed on database with name '<dbname>'
 #┃                               * 'username:<user>' means this query will only be executed when connect with user '<user>'
 #┃                               * 'extension:<extname>' means this query will only be executed when extension '<extname>' is installed
 #┃                               * 'schema:<nspname>' means this query will only by executed when schema '<nspname>' exist
 #┃                               * 'not:<negtag>' means this query WILL NOT be executed when exporter is tagged with '<negtag>'
 #┃                               * '<tag>' means this query WILL be executed when exporter is tagged with '<tag>'
 #┃                               ( <tag> could not be cluster,primary,standby,master,replica,etc...)
 #┃
 #┃
 #┃    metrics:                 <---- List of returned columns, each column must have a `name` and `usage`, `rename` and `description` are optional
-#┃      - timestamp:              <---- Column name, should be exactly same as returned column name
+#┃      - timestamp:           <---- Column name, should be exactly the same as returned column name
-#┃          rename: ts            <---- Alias, optional, alias will be used instead of column name
 #┃          usage: GAUGE       <---- Metric type, `usage` could be
 #┃                                    * DISCARD: completely ignoring this field
 #┃                                    * LABEL:   use columnName=columnValue as a label in metric
-#┃                                        * GAUGE:   Mark column as a gauge metric, fullname will be '<query.name>_<column.name>'
+#┃                                    * GAUGE:   Mark column as a gauge metric, full name will be '<query.name>_<column.name>'
-#┃                                        * COUNTER: Same as above, except for it is a counter rather than gauge.
+#┃                                    * COUNTER: Same as above, except it is a counter rather than a gauge.
-#┃
+#┃          rename: ts         <---- [OPTIONAL] Alias, optional, the alias will be used instead of the column name
-#┃          description: database current timestamp <----- Description of the column, will be used as metric description, optional
+#┃          description: xxxx  <---- [OPTIONAL] Description of the column, will be used as a metric description
-#┃
+#┃          default: 0         <---- [OPTIONAL] Default value, will be used when column is NULL
+#┃          scale:   1000      <---- [OPTIONAL] Scale the value by this factor
 #┃      - lsn:
 #┃          usage: COUNTER
 #┃          description: log sequence number, current write location (on primary)